Nutritional and Health Benefits of the Lotus Plant

 - The flower petals are used as a garnish.
 Dried lotus stamens are used to make tea.

 - The seeds can be eaten as a snack when roasted, boiled, or candied.
-They add a lovely flavor to food.
+They add a lovely flavour to food.
 Ground into a flour, they can be used to thicken soups or to make bread.

 Lotus Stem Vegetable - Indian Style